 For example, if a patient receives active treatment for hypertension and the symptoms decrease, the treatment is deemed successful.
-Even if the symptoms reoccur after the treatment has been discontinued.
+Even if the symptoms recur after the treatment has been discontinued.

 For the individual addicted to a substance, a relapse in drug abuse doesn’t suggest failure.
-It means that the current treatment needs to be adjusted.
+It means that the current treatment options need to be adjusted.
 Over time, needs will change, and so should treatment plans.